 Pasture management and production advice

-Another key focus for Delta’s advisory services is to conduct regular trials and provide clients with specialty information.
+Another key focus for our advisory services is to conduct regular trials and provide clients with specialty information.
 These trials are initiated by the agronomy team at the start of each season to ensure we can advise our clients on topical issues and developments affecting the industry.
 Some examples of the trial program that has been run over the last few seasons are listed below:

 Variety trials of both canola and cereals to evaluate first hand the performance of newly released material.
 Some of these trials are located at Lockhart, Coolamon, Temora, Young and Grenfell.